Yondr-Group/.github/profile/README.md

  - Write meaningful commit messages on branchs and squash rebase into `main` describing the main deliverables for that branch being merged (inc PRs)
  - Embrace GitHub flow and Actions for CI/CD where possible

+If you require a GitHub Repo please submit a [Service Request](https://yondrgroup.freshservice.com/catalog/request_items/173) on YondrHelp

 If you require any assistance please contact **Martyn Norman - Global Head of Architecture & Development** or raise a support ticket in [YondrHelp](https://helpdesk.yondrhelp.com/a/dashboard/default)